 In alignment with our heritage as a Free Methodist institution of higher learning, we commit ourselves to respect the worth of all persons as created in the image of God.
-As a campus community, residentially and virtually, we recognize the dignity and worth of all humans, regardless of gender, race, ethnicity, color, socio-economic status, disability, or any other distinctions (Acts 10:34-35) and will respect one another as persons made in the image of God (Genesis 1:26-27) and redeemed by Christ's death and resurrection.
+As a campus community, residentially and virtually, we recognize the dignity and worth of all humans, regardless of classification or distinctions (Acts 10:34-35), and will respect one another as persons made in the image of God (Genesis 1:26-27) and redeemed by Christ's death and resurrection.